swup/fragment-plugin/README.md

   opacity: 0;
 }
 /*
-* The transition for a fragment
+* The transition for a fragment with the name `items` */ html.is-fragment--items .transition-items {
-*/
-html.is-fragment .transition-my-fragment {
   transition: opacity 250ms;
 }
-html.is-fragment.is-animating .transition-my-fragment {
+html.is-fragment--items.is-animating .transition-items {
   opacity: 0;
 }
 ```

-## Things I would like to discuss:

-- [ ] Animations for fragments
-- [ ] Right now, every selector in the `replace` array will be matched using `querySelector`, not `querySelectorAll`.
-That's the only reliable way I can think of to make sure both the incoming and current document contain the same elements.